min-hinthar/Spring-Overflow/README.md

 - Users can view their profile and activity, as well as other users’ profiles and activity, and follow or unfollow other users.
 - Users can search for questions and answers based on keywords, tags, or filters, and sort them by relevance, votes, date, or views.
 - Users can receive real-time updates on their questions, answers, comments, votes, badges, and notifications, using WebSocket and RabbitMQ.
-- Users can create and share questions and answers that raise awareness and solidarity for the Burma Spring Revolution and Civil Disobedience Movement, a nonviolent resistance movement that opposes the military coup in Myanmar.
+- Users can create and share questions and answers that raise awareness and solidarity for the Burma Spring Revolution and Civil Disobedience Movement, a resistance movement that opposes the military coup in Myanmar.
 - Users can connect and network with other developers and supporters who care about the same causes, and exchange ideas, resources, and opportunities.
 Users can also join or create groups and events related to the movement, and invite or join other users.
 - Users can learn and improve their web development skills and knowledge, and apply them to their own projects or careers.
 Users can also help and mentor other users who are new or struggling with web development, and provide feedback and suggestions.
 Users can also showcase their portfolio and achievements, and attract potential employers or clients.